zrepl/zrepl/docs/configuration/overview.rst

   * Perform replication steps in the following order:
     Among all filesystems with pending replication steps, pick the filesystem whose next replication step's snapshot is the oldest.
   * Create placeholder filesystems on the receiving side to mirror the dataset paths on the sender to ``root_fs/${client_identity}``.
+  * Aquire send-side step-holds on the step's `from` and `to` snapshots.
+  * Perform the replication step.
-  * After a successful replication step, update the replication cursor bookmark (see below).
+  * Move the **replication cursor** bookmark on the sending side (see below).
+  * Move the **last-received-hold** on the receiving side (see below).
+  * Release the send-side step-holds.

 The idea behind the execution order of replication steps is that if the sender snapshots all filesystems simultaneously at fixed intervals, the receiver will have all filesystems snapshotted at time ``T1`` before the first snapshot at ``T2 = T1 + $interval`` is replicated.

-.. _replication-cursor-bookmark:
+.. _replication-cursor-and-last-received-hold:

-The **replication cursor bookmark** ``#zrepl_replication_cursor`` is kept per filesystem on the sending side of a replication setup:
-It is a bookmark of the most recent successfully replicated snapshot to the receiving side.
+**Replication cursor** bookmark and **last-received-hold** are managed by zrepl to ensure that future replications can always be done incrementally: the replication cursor is a send-side bookmark of the most recent successfully replicated snapshot, and the last-received-hold is a hold of that snapshot on the receiving side.
-It is is used by the :ref:`not_replicated <prune-keep-not-replicated>` keep rule to identify all snapshots that have not yet been replicated to the receiving side.
-Regardless of whether that keep rule is used, the bookmark ensures that replication can always continue incrementally.
+The replication cursor has the format ``#zrepl_CUSOR_G_<GUID>_J_<JOBNAME>``.
+The last-received-hold tag has the format ``#zrepl_last_received_J_<JOBNAME>``.
-Note that there is only one cursor bookmark per filesystem, which prohibits multiple jobs to replicate the same filesystem (:ref:`see below<jobs-multiple-jobs>`).
+Encoding the job name in the names ensures that multiple sending jobs can replicate the same filesystem to different receivers without interference.
+The ``zrepl holds list`` provides a listing of all bookmarks and holds managed by zrepl.

 .. _replication-placeholder-property: